Joe-Code/adf-cicd-demo/ReadME.md

 This repo contains files from a sample Azure Data Factory and a YAML workflow that generates an ARM Template for deploying to multiple environments (dev, staging, prod).
+There are additional workflow files that demonstrate how to reuse workflows for ths ADF example.